Operational Efficiency Improvement: Formula, Metrics & Examples

 How to Improve Operational Efficiency

-Operational efficiency is boosted by sharing critical information with your employees.
-By keeping everyone on the same page, you’re improving efficiency but also flexibility.
-As the market changes or competitors cut into your profit, you can be more nimble and quickly respond to these market forces.
+Also, by keeping everyone on the same page, organizations can be more nimble and quickly respond to market changes or any external forces.
 That only happens when everyone is working on current and accurate data.
 Streamline communication both externally with customers but also internally between departments.

-3. Emphasize Employee Training
+5. Emphasize Employee Training

 There’s also a business philosophy of continuous improvement, which never is content with the status quo and is constantly striving to reduce waste.
 This should be embraced by your company.
 That means always being on the lookout for improvements across the company, small and large.
 A little change can have a big impact on quality, cost and production times.

-5. Factor in Your Financial Strategy
+7. Factor in Your Financial Strategy

 Of course, the financial strategy must be part of operational efficiency.
 You can audit cost centers, list all expenses associated with producing your product, and do a root cause analysis.
 To maintain a good and consistent margin for your company, invest in shorter-term projects (less administrative work, less planning and lower financial commitment).
 Avoid low-margin work as best you can.

-Related: 6 Free Project Report Templates
+Related: Free Project Report Templates

-Regardless of the production, finance, administration, sales, etc., you want to always be measuring performance.
-That means monitoring and tracking as many project metrics as you can to get a full picture of how you’re doing and where you can do better.
-If you can do this automatically and in real time, the better.
-But any type of performance measurement is going to go a long way in helping you achieve operational efficiency.
+No matter your operational efficiency strategy, you want to always measure performance.
+That means defining monitoring and tracking as many metrics and KPIs as you can to get a full picture of how you’re doing and where you can do better.

 ProjectManager & Operational Efficiency

-Being able to leverage technology is going to help you collect more accurate data, which in turn helps you improve your operational efficiency.
+Being able to leverage technology is going to help you collect more accurate data, which in turn helps improve your operational efficiency.
 ProjectManager is project management software that delivers real-time data for more insightful decisions when seeking operational efficiency.
 We have the tools to streamline your communications and help you better monitor and track performance, all in real time.

 Connect Everyone in Real Time

 Manufacturing involves coordinating different departments in your company with suppliers and outside vendors.
 Our online software means everyone is connected no matter where or when they work.
 We have unlimited file storage that makes our tool your central hub for invoices, quotes and more.
-These files allow for sharing, comments and reflect updates to the production schedule.
+These files allow for sharing, commenting and reflecting updates to the production schedule.
 Any updates made to tasks instantly trigger email notifications and in-app alerts so you don’t have to search through emails.
 Everything you need is in the tool.

 Track Performance With Dashboards and Reports